 Although the spec itself isn’t any faster, the move to 6GHz with minimal interference should lead to improvements for network speeds, potentially in excess of 1Gbps real-world speeds.
 Latency should also be lower due to no channel contention, with estimates down to just 1ms.
 Handy for AR/VR use cases or streaming 8K resolution content across your living room.
 However much like 5GHz, 6GHz spectrum is more range and obstacle limited than 2.4GHz.
 Although less congestion might help in this regard.

-Wi-Fi 6E is backward compatible with existing Wi-Fi products and networks on 2.4 and 5GHz channels.
-It’s just that existing devices can’t use 6GHz spectrum.
-Making use of 6GHz Wi-Fi spectrum requires both a 6E labeled router and a smartphone or laptop.
+Wi-Fi 6E is backwards compatible with existing Wi-Fi products and networks on 2.4 and 5GHz channels.
+It’s just that existing devices can’t use the 6GHz spectrum.
+Making use of the 6GHz Wi-Fi spectrum requires both a 6E labeled router and a smartphone or laptop.

 The 6E standard has some trade-offs though, as it has to accommodate licensed 6GHz spectrum users too, such as carriers using it for sub-6 5G networks.
 The standard includes an Automated Frequency Control (APC) feature to prevent interference with licensed 6GHz users.
+This could add to the cost of wireless products and deployment.
 Although low-power indoor devices, such as your phone or VR headset you’d use in your own home, don’t require APC and won’t have to worry about interference with licensed spectrum.